Namorita: Civil War

-Namorita was among the four New Warriors whose actions sparked the public backlash against masked superheroes which is at the core of Marvel's Civil War.
-The new Warriors are trying to film a reality show, and find four villains on the FBI Most Wanted List, who they attack.
-Slamming Nitro into a school bus, Namorita taunted him until he caused a massive explosion.
-Namorita was within a foot of Nitro when he exploded, killing 612 people.
+Namorita is among the four New Warriors whose actions sparked the public backlash against masked superheroes which is at the core of Marvel's Civil War.
+The New Warriors are trying to film a reality show, and find four villains on the FBI Most Wanted List, who they attack.
+Nitro explodes, devastating Stamford, Connecticut and killing Namorita, Night Thrasher, Microbe, and 612 civilians.